Authored by JoannaRasmuson

 Fad diets, work and school schedules, homework, and fast food, can all make it harder for children to be at their physical best.
 Read on for more information on how to help your children eat right, get the right type and amount of exercise, and lead overall healthier lives that will benefit them as they enter adulthood.

-How much physical activity do children need?
+How much physical activity do children need for good health?

 The amount of physical activity children need changes as they age.
 According to the Centers for Disease Control and Prevention (CDC), children ages three to five need moderate activity daily, while children ages 6 to 17 are encouraged to be active for at least 60 minutes a day.
 The CDC encourages the following types of physical activity to improve the health and mobility of children: